Utah State vs. New Mexico NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Utah State and its opponents have gone over the current 48.5-point total in nine of 11 games (81.8%) this season.
+- Utah State has combined with its opponents to score more than 48 points in 10 of 11 games this season.

-- New Mexico's games have gone over 48.5 points in just one opportunity this season.
+- New Mexico's games have gone over 48 points in three of 10 chances this season.

 Utah State Stats and Trends

-- In Utah State's 11 games this season, it has seven wins against the spread.

-- This season, the Aggies won ATS in their only game as a favorite of 15.5 points or more.
+- The Aggies have been favored by 16.5 points or more once this season and covered the spread.

-- Utah State's games this year have hit the over in 45.5% of its opportunities (five times in 11 games with a set point total).
+- Utah State's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Utah State is 5-1 against the spread and 6-0 overall in games when it puts up more than 27.8 points.
+- Utah State is 5-1 against the spread and 6-0 overall this season when the team scores more than 27.8 points.

 - Utah State is 6-3 against the spread and 7-2 overall when the team piles up more than 356.1 yards.

-- The Aggies have turned the ball over 18 times this season, five more turnovers than the Lobos have forced (13).
+- The Aggies have turned the ball over five more times (18 total) than the Lobos have forced a turnover (13) this season.

 - Find the latest spread and moneyline odds for Utah State at SISportsbook.